named-data/StateVectorSync/README.md

 # Protocol Specification

 For the detailed protocol specification, please see the [Specification](./Specification.md).
+For the specification of the SVS-PS Pub/Sub protocol, see the [PubSub Specification](./PubSubSpec.md).

 # API Description